Space Ace: Reception

 In the United Kingdom, it was the top-selling CD-i game in April 1994.

 The four reviewers of Electronic Gaming Monthly gave the CD-i version a 7.75 out of 10.
 They described it as a "pixel perfect" conversion of the arcade game, though they criticized that the game lacks replay value.

-GamePro panned the SNES version, giving it an overall score of 2.5 out of 5, and commenting that "the awkward controls (you fall off ledges for no reason at all) and pixelated graphics (the cut scenes, which are meant to be humorous, are just hideous) combine for one of the most unplayable video games in recent memory".
-They recommended that fans of the arcade game hold out for the Sega CD version instead.

 In their review of the Sega CD version, GamePro gave the game an overall score of 3.9 out of 5, remarking that the game 'unfortunately highlights the color bleeding of the Sega CD', but praised the story, voicing, and music, and concluded "Space Ace is great for animation buffs or gamers who enjoyed Dragon's Lair".
 Next Generation gave the Sega CD version two out of five stars, criticizing the game's story as "juvenile" and the gameplay as 'overly limited': "The only way to beat any of the game's 13 stages is to play through it over and over until your reactions are automatic.
 You could surely train a monkey to do the same thing".

 A reviewer for Next Generation gave the PC version two out of five stars, commenting that "Don Bluth's LaserDisc classic remains an entertaining cartoon attached to the antithesis of interactivity. ...
 Space Ace does manage to come out looking and sounding almost exactly like the original arcade adventure, but in the end, that's not necessarily a good thing".

-Entertainment Weekly gave the game a B- and wrote that "Space Ace is part of a unique genre of CD games, the so-called decision point disc, in which, instead of controlling your character's every movement, you respond to specific threats.
+Entertainment Weekly gave the game a B− and wrote that "Space Ace is part of a unique genre of CD games, the so-called decision point disc, in which, instead of controlling your character's every movement, you respond to specific threats.
 But Space Ace is a mixed blessing at best.
 It features terrific Don Bluth animation and an amusing plot involving the evil Commander Borf and his Infanto Ray.
 On the other hand, thanks to very tricky timing, it's such a frustrating experience you may want to turn the disc into a Frisbee".
+Power Unlimited reviewed the cd-i version and game the game a 91% summarizing: "In this eye-catching interactive cartoon you do not control a character, but the course of events.
+However, you have to be almost supernaturally fast, because you hardly have time to make a choice.
+Unique, but only suitable for speed freaks."